 - Facilitating internal stakeholder interviews to identify business objectives and subject matter experts

-- Research to define appropriate subjects and topics
+- Investigating appropriate subjects and topics

-2. Preparing Content Marketing Plans
+2. Content Marketing Planning

 - Specific, measurable goals with a timeline in which to meet them

-- A general budget with estimates for staff, creative resources and paid promotion
+- A general budget, with estimates for staff, creative resources, and paid promotion

-- A plan for paid promotion of the content
+- A plan for paid promotions

-- An execution plan outlining the publishing frequency, production workflow (creation, reviews and approvals) and ongoing maintenance of the content
+- An execution plan outlining the publishing frequency, production workflow (creation, reviews, and approvals), and ongoing maintenance of the content

 4. Content Creation

 What does a marketing manager do after the team completes the content plan and relevant stakeholders approve it?
 They set the plan in action, either creating the content or pushing it out to the team’s creators.
 These creators may be in-house employees or freelancers.